hazelcast/hazelcast-mesos/README.md

 ## Warning
 This is an early version of Hazelcast Mesos integration.
-Anything in this project may change without notice and/or break older installations
+Anything in this project may change without notice and/or break older installations.

 # Hazelcast Mesos

-This module gives you an ability to deploy Hazelcast in the Mesos cluster.
+This module gives you the ability to deploy Hazelcast on the Mesos cluster.

 ## Prerequisites

-- A running Mesos cluster to deploy Hazelcast to it.
-To install and run the Apache Mesos please refer to http://mesos.apache.org/gettingstarted/
+- A running Mesos cluster to deploy Hazelcast on it.
+For information on installing and running Apache Mesos, please refer to http://mesos.apache.org/gettingstarted/.
-- Java needs to be installed and configured on Mesos slaves.
+- Java needs to be installed and configured on the Mesos slaves.

-## Running Hazelcast-Mesos via command line
+## Running Hazelcast Mesos via Command Line

 You can deploy Hazelcast on Mesos via command line by running the Hazelcast Scheduler.
+Please perform the following steps:

-- Download the Hazelcast-Mesos package from `http://link`
+- Download the Hazelcast Mesos package from `http://link`.
-- Extract the archive
+- Extract the archive:

 ```bash
 tar -zxvf hazelcast-mesos-0.1.tar.gz
 ```
-- Navigate to `hazelcast-mesos-0.1`
+- Navigate to `hazelcast-mesos-0.1`:

 ```bash
 cd hazelcast-mesos-0.1
 ```
-- Open the `start.sh` in the text editor and edit the configuration parameters as your needs
+- Open the `start.sh` in the text editor and edit the configuration parameters according to your needs:

 ```bash
 #!/usr/bin/env bash